Borrowers

 By tapping into other lenders’ idle credit power, borrowers on Twyne can boost the Liquidation Loan-to-Value ratio (LLTV) dictated by the underlying lending market.
 Borrowers can use this extra line of credit in two main ways:

-Create a safety buffer that protects their loan against liquidations
+Create a safety buffer that protects against liquidations

 Example: Twyne’s stETH↔ETH vault allows borrowers to boost their Liquidation LTV from 95% up to 98% and squeeze up to 32 loops, compared to a maximum of 14 loops allowed by the underlying lending market (Euler).